pelectron/static_gui_library/markdown/concepts.md

 ## Item

 Items are the things which occupy one line in the display.
-They can be used for displaying values, mutable and immutable text, or have more of a functional role (for example a button).
+As such, an Item should have a text storage, be able to handle input and get ticked.
+They can be used for displaying values, mutable and immutable text, or have more of a functional role (for example a button or link).
 For a type `T` to satisfy the item concept, the following must hold:

 | variable | type       |